ropensci/birdsize/review_edits.md

 Wow, thank you for recognizing this!
 This completely did not occur to me, but is of course a significant potential bug!

 In this version, I've taken the suggestion to use `truncnorm::rtruncnorm` to draw from a normal distribution truncated with a lower bound of 1 (i.e. 1 gram of bird).
+Additionally, `pop_generate` now issues a message if the combined mean and standard deviations provided are likely to produce negative values.

 > Some additional, specific comments about the code: